junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 - children under 7 years: 6 to 12 mg (0.25 to 0.5 ml)

-- babies under 1 year: 2.5 mg (0.1 ml) —using rectal suppositories of 25 mg— Put well inside the rectum and repeat in 4 to 6 hours if necessary.
+- babies under 1 year: 2.5 mg (0.1 ml), using rectal suppositories of 25 mg,  Put well inside the rectum and repeat in 4 to 6 hours if necessary.

 _In each dose insert:_